Project-Books/book-project/CONTRIBUTING.md

 For suggestions, please vote on, or add to, the existing relevant issue.
 If no such issue exists, feel free to open a new issue.

 If in doubt, talk to us over [Slack](https://join.slack.com/t/teambookproject/shared_invite/zt-h6vx3n8l-KN8QnO50r7QWZHgHFnFdPw)!

+## Receiving a response

+We aim to respond to all messages (on Slack and on GitHub) within seven days.
+Similarly, we aim to review all pull requests within seven days of receiving it in a review state.

+If you haven't received a response, feel free to mention @knjk04 or get in touch on Slack.

 ## Open-ended discussions